 - See program description for detailed information on program requirements and electives.

 - Biology majors may remain intentionally broad or may select a concentration in an area of biology, either in Biochemistry, Molecular and Cellular Biology or in Ecology, Evolution and Behavior.

-- Alternatively, students may apply for the other majors offered from the Department: Biology of Global Health, Environmental Biology, or Neurobiology.
+- Alternatively, students may declare in their sophmore year as one of the other majors offered from the Department: Biology of Global Health, Environmental Biology, or Neurobiology.

 RISE (Research Intensive Senior Experience) and Tutorial Research